Royal Pembroke Militia: Honorary colonels

-Heritage & ceremonial
+Heritage and ceremonial

 Colours

 When the regiment was inspected in 1684 the colour of the Horse Troop's cornet was unrecorded, but it bore a scroll inscribed 'FOR GOD AND THE KING'.
 In 1759 the regiment carried two Regimental Colours in addition to the King's Colour, a most unusual arrangement.
 Both of these colours were blue, one carrying the Coat of arms of Pembrokeshire, the other those of Haverfordwest.
 By 1808 the (single) regimental colour was Garter blue appropriate to a Royal regiment: it bore the Union Flag in the canton canton and in the centre was a Union Wreath of roses, thistles and shamrocks encircling the title 'ROYAL PEMBROKE FUZILIERS' with the Prince of Wales's feathers, coronet and 'ICH DIEN' motto above.The regiment ceased to carry colours when converted to a rifle corps in 1811, and the last pair carried were laid up in St Mary's Church, Haverfordwest, in 1909.

-Uniforms & insignia
+Uniforms and insignia

 From about 1759 the regiment wore a red uniform with blue facings.
 When converted to a rifle corps it adopted a Rifle green uniform with black facings similar to the Rifle Brigade.
 On conversion to artillery in 1852 the regiment adopted the blue uniform with red facings of the RA.

 About 1800 the regiment wore a universal Shako plate without regimental distinctions.
 An officer's Epaulette of about 1811 carries as a badge the Prince of Wales's feathers, coronet and motto with a scroll beneath inscribed 'ROYAL PEMBROKE'.
 After conversion to artillery, the regiment wore the standard RA helmet plate of the Royal Arms over a gun, the scroll beneath reading 'MILITIA ARTILLERY', changed to 'WELSH DIVISION' in 1882.
 An embroidered title reading 'WELSH' was worn on both shoulder straps 1882–89.
 After 1889 the scroll on the helmet plate read 'ROYAL PEMBROKE'.
 From 1901 the letter 'M' (for Militia) appeared between the gun and the lower scroll.
 About 1860 the badge on the officers' pouchbelt plate consisted of the Prince of Wales's feathers, coronet and motto inside a crowned garter inscribed 'ROYAL PEMBROKE'.
 On khaki service dress the brass shoulder title read 'RGA' over 'PEMBROKE' and the cap badge was that of the RA with 'M' between the gun and the scroll.
 The officers' Field service cap badge was an embroidered 'bomb' over a scroll reading 'ROYAL PEMBROKE'.